Hubs-Foundation/hubs-docs/docs/admin-intro.md

 id: admin-intro
 title: Introduction to Hubs Administration
 sidebar_label: Introduction
+description: Gives basic information on what you can do with Community Edition and where to get it
 ---

 Your instance of Hubs Community Edition can be customized to match your organization, branding and needs.